baymac/baymac.github.io/_posts/2019-06-09-gsoc-coding-period-the-second-week.md

 2) Add Loggers to GitLabServer and GitLabServers class

-Added Simple Logging Facade for Java (SLF4J) logging for better debugging.
+Added Simple Logging Facade for Java (SLF4J) logging for debugging.
 To enable debug logging in the plugin:

-i) Go to Jenkins -> Manage Jenkins -> System Log ii) Add new log recorder iii) Enter your desired name iv) On the next page, enter 'io.jenkins.plugins.gitlabserver' for Logger, set log level to FINEST, and save vi) Then click on your log, click 'Clear this log' if necessary, and then use GitLab to trigger some actions Refresh the log page and you should see output.
+i) Go to Jenkins -> Manage Jenkins -> System Log

+ii) Add new log recorder

+iii) Enter your desired name

+iv) On the next page, enter 'io.jenkins.plugins.gitlabserver' for Logger, set log level to FINEST, and save

+vi) Then click on your log, click 'Clear this log' if necessary, and then use GitLab to trigger some actions Refresh the log page and you should see output.